 paint_draw_list

-; we’ll start by finding the accessibility
+; start by finding the accessibility node

-node the user is hovering over (note the need to take scroll into
+the user is hovering over (note the need to take scroll into

 account):